 Accidents are prone to happen at any time during our daily lives.
 When they do occur, you may feel overwhelmed with the lingering consequences of the accident.
-If you are seeking medical treatment or are still recovering from your accident-related injuries, you may also have property damage bills piling up—all while you are unable to earn an income.
+If you are seeking medical treatment or still recovering from your accident-related injuries, you may also have property damage bills piling up—all while you are unable to earn income.

 - Current medical expenses

 - Medication costs

 - Lost wages

 - Reduced earning capacity

 To determine the value of your claim, a lawyer can monetize all of your economic and non-economic damages.
 By doing so, you can understand the overall value of your case.